ideacrew/edi_gateway/README.md

 ## Services

 EdiGateway uses EventSource exclusively for event-based communication intra- and inter-service publish/subscribe messages over AMQP and HTTP protocols.
 Do not install or use deprecated tools, including Acapi and/or sneakers gems.

+## Installing Dependencies

+This applications depends on gems from private repositories.
+Before running `bundle` you must have a Personal Access Token (PAT) with .
+The PAT must be stored in the environment variable `BUNDLE_GITHUB__COM`.